rclone/rclone/docs/content/commands/rclone_serve_restic.md

 You can either use an htpasswd file which can take lots of users, or set a single username and password with the `--user` and `--pass` flags.

+If no static users are configured by either of the above methods, and client certificates are required by the `--client-ca` flag passed to the server, the client certificate common name will be considered as the username.

 Use `--htpasswd /path/to/htpasswd` to provide an htpasswd file.
 This is in standard apache format and supports MD5, SHA1 and BCrypt for basic authentication.
 Bcrypt is recommended.